 |4th time, thereafter||$20.00 for any part of first 5 minutes + $1.00 each minute after 5:35 PM|

 Tuition rates are assessed according to parent status.

 Parents must be registered for a minimum of one class per semester.
 Parents may take one semester off per year.
 In order to receive the student rate during the off semester, the parent must be registered as student for the preceding and upcoming semester.
 Requests to take a semester off should be submitted in writing prior to taking the semester off.

+To receive the Pell Grant student parent rates, the parent must be eligible to receive or be receiving Pell Grant funds.
 To receive the Military connected student parent rate, the student must be in veteran or active duty status or have a spouse in veteran or active duty status.